mfornet/acmx/README.md

 ## I code in java, can I use this tool

 Yes, of course, and any other language you want.
 Just make sure to update your [language configuration](doc/languages.md) setting.

+## This problem has multiple correct answers, what can I do

+TODO: Coming soon.
+Read minitutorial on configuring custom checker.

 ## Commands